-examination.
 7. If your representation is seeking a modification, do you consider it necessary to participate at the oral part of the examination?

-X No, I do not wish to participate at the oral examination Yes, I wish to participate at the oral examination 8.
-If you wish to participate at the oral part of the examination, please outline why you consider this to be necessary: Please note the Inspector will determine the most appropriate procedure to adopt to hear those who have indicated that they wish to participate at the oral part of the examination.
-Signature: Date:
+8. If you wish to participate at the oral part of the examination, please outline why you consider this to be necessary:

+Please note the Inspector will determine the most appropriate procedure to adopt to hear those who have indicated that they wish to participate at the oral part of the examination.

+Submitted by e mail

+Date:
-Name or Organisation : Dr Philip Ha wtin

-3. To which part of the Local Plan does this representa ation relate?

-Paragraph Policy 47 Proposals Map

-4. Do you consider the Local Plan is:

-4.(1) Legally compliant Yes No

-4.(2) Sound (Positively Prepared, Effective and Justified) Yes No X

-4 (3) Complies with the Duty to co- operate Yes No

-Please mark as appropriate.
+Name or Organisation : Cumnor Parish Council (CPC) 3.
+To which part of the Local Plan does s this represent ation relate?
+Paragraph Policy 47 Proposals Map 4.
+Do you consider the Local Plan is $:$ 4.(1) Legally compliant Yes No 4.(2) Sound (Positively Prepared, Effective and Justified) Yes No x 4 (3) Complies with the Duty to co- operate Yes No Please mark as appropriate.

-5. Please give details of why you consi is unsound or fails to comply with the dipossible.
-If you wish to support the legal compliance with the duty to co-operate comments. luty to co-opera te.
-Please be as pre ess of the Local Plan or its
+5. Please give details of why you consider the Local Plan is not legally compliant or is unsound or fails to comply with the duty to co-operate.
+Please be as precise as possible.If you wish to support the legal compliance or soundness of the Local Plan or its compliance with the duty to co-operate, please also use this box to set out your comments.